syncfusion-content/maui-docs/MAUI/PDF-Viewer/Undo-Redo.md

 ---
 layout: post
-title: Undo and Redo actions on the annotations in .NET MAUI PDF Viewer control | Syncfusion
+title: Undo and Redo actions on the annotations in .NET MAUI PDF Viewer | Syncfusion
 description: Learn here all about Undo and Redo actions on the annotations using Syncfusion .NET MAUI PDF Viewer (SfPdfViewer) control.
 platform: MAUI
 control: SfPdfViewer